A simple layered-wheel-like construction: Introduction

 \begin{theorem}[Chudnovsky, Hajebi, Spirkl \cite{complete-bipartite-minors}] For all\/ $r,s,t\in \poi$, there is a constant\/ $c=c(r,s,t)\in \poi$ such that for every graph\/ $G$ with\/ $\tw(G)>c$, one of the following holds. \begin{itemize} \item There is an induced subgraph of\/ $G$ isomorphic to one of\/ $K_{r+1}$, $K_{r,r}$, some subdivision of\/ $W_{r\times r}$ or the line graph of some subdivision of\/ $W_{r\times r}$. \item There is an induced model in\/ $G$ isomorphic to\/ $K_{s,s}$. \item There is a linear model in\/ $G$ isomorphic to\/ $K_t$. \end{itemize} \end{theorem}

-Moreover, the main result of \cite{complete-bipartite-minors} characterizes the unavoidable induced subgraphs of graphs with a large complete bipartite induced minors.
-Therefore, in order establish a full analog of Theorem~\ref{wallminor} for induced subgraphs, it remains to understand those obstructions that are linear complete models which do not contain basic obstructions of large treewidth as induced subgraphs, and do not contain large complete bipartite graphs as induced minors.
+Moreover, the main result of \cite{complete-bipartite-minors} characterizes the unavoidable induced subgraphs of graphs containing a large complete bipartite induced minor.
+Therefore, in order to establish a full analog of Theorem~\ref{wallminor} for induced subgraphs, it remains to understand those obstructions that are linear complete models which do not contain basic obstructions of large treewidth as induced subgraphs, and do not contain large complete bipartite graphs as induced minors.

 We call these obstructions \emph{layered-wheel-like}, and the naming is explained by the fact that the only known examples of such obstructions are (variations of) the so-called \emph{layered wheels}.
-Indeed, there are several constructions of layered wheels, by Sintiari and Trotignon \cite{layered-wheels}, by Chudnosvky and Trotignon \cite{layeredwheel2} and by Alecu, Bonnet, Villafana and Trotignon \cite{every-graph-essential}.
+Indeed, there are several constructions of layered wheels, by Sintiari and Trotignon \cite{layered-wheels}, by Chudnovsky and Trotignon \cite{layeredwheel2} and by Alecu, Bonnet, Villafana and Trotignon \cite{every-graph-essential}.
 But they are all quite intricate.
 In this paper, we present a new construction of layered-wheel-like graphs with arbitrarily large treewidth.
 Our construction is substantially simpler than all previous ones and simultaneously achieves several key properties, no two of which are attained individually by any earlier construction.
 Explicitly, our main result is as follows.

 \begin{theorem} There exist\/ $L,t_0\in \poi$ such that for all\/ $g,k\in \poi$, there is a graph\/ $G_k^g$ with the following properties. \begin{enumerate}[{\rm (i)}] \item There is a linear model in\/ $G^g_k$ isomorphic to\/ $K_k$.
 In particular, $\tw(G_k^g)\geq k-1$. \item $G^g_k$ does not contain\/ $W_{t_0 \times t_0}$ or\/ $K_{t_0,t_0}$ as an induced minor. \item If\/ $u,v\in V(G^g_k)$ both have degree at least four in\/ $G^g_k$ and\/ $u \neq v$, then\/ $\dist_{G^g_k}(u,v) \geq 2^g$. \item $G^g_k$ has girth at least\/ $g$. \item If\/ $H$ is an induced subgraph of\/ $G^g_k$ and\/ $H$ is an outerstring graph, then\/ $\tw(H) \leq L$. \end{enumerate} \end{theorem}